Skennars Head

 Skennars Head's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Skennars Head shows excellent health outcomes, according to AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are very low across all age groups.
-Private health cover is approximately 48% (around 1,018 people), compared to 51.9% in Rest of NSW and a national average of 55.7%.
+Skennars Head shows excellent health outcomes based on AreaSearch's assessment.
+Mortality rates and chronic condition prevalence were very low across all age groups.
+Private health cover was found to be lower than the regional average, at approximately 48% of the total population (around 1,018 people), compared to 51.9% in Regional NSW and a national average of 55.7%.

 Frequently Asked Questions - Health